 Dental Crown Uses

 Most importantly, crowns are used as a form of protection for your teeth.
-For example, tooth decay may cause the need for drilling or extraction.
+For example, tooth decay may cause the need for drilling or tooth extraction.
 Should this occur, your tooth and its inner workings would be left exposed.
 This would not only be painful, but it would also leave your tooth susceptible to further infection and damage.
 Crowns are, luckily, applied following these procedures to protect your tooth as well as restore its function.

 Crowns can also be used in combination with other restorative dental treatments, such as bridges.
 Crowns can fill in gaps between your teeth, which improves function as well as appearance.
 Crowns today are able to look very similar to natural teeth, so they are often used for cosmetic purposes.